lu7did/RDX-rp2040/README.md

 build 80
 * Enhanced support for Si473x chipset
 * Initial support for RDX board from Charudatt (VU2UPX)

+build 85
+* Updated S-Meter for Si473x chipset
+* Watchdog added if the code stalls for more than 7 secs.
+* Reset to default values.

 ```

 # Hardware